jkoschma/genexplain-platform/docs/source/Analyze_regulatory_regions.md

 library applied.
 Here, site search is done with the help of the GTRD library (see 19.8 for further details about this library).

-For the input form and description of the results folder, please refer to Section 10.4.
+For the input form and description of the results folder, please refer to the description of the workflow Analyze Regulatory regions

-1. Version 1.2 (Classical)
+## Version 1.2 (Classical)

-TRANSFAC®
+### TRANSFAC®

 This workflow is designed to search for putative transcription factor binding sites, TFBS, in the promoters of an input gene set.
 Site search is done with the